top of page

 (L to R Cinematographer Stefan Forbes; Actors Jayce Bartok, Marla Sokoloff & Ronald Guttman; Debra Kirschner)

-She is presently in early pre-production with her next feature, MALLWALKERS, for which she won the New York Women in Film & Television (NYWIFT) Ravenal Grant for a second time woman feature director.
+Her feature script MALLWALKERS, won the New York Women in Film & Television (NYWIFT) Ravenal Grant for a second time woman feature director.
 She developed the project at Cine Qua Non International Screenwriting Lab, Stowe Story Lab and NYWIFT's "From Script to Preproduction" Incubator.
-The project was invited to be part of the inaugural NYC Mayor's Office of Media and Entertainment (MOME) Financing Lab.
+The project was invited to the inaugural NYC Mayor's Office of Media and Entertainment (MOME) Financing Lab and earned a spot on the "Wscripted List of Excellent Scripts" at Cannes Film Festival.

 Earlier in her career, she wrote and directed the short film CHANGING CLOTHES, which toured festivals around the world.
 She also collaborated with Emmy-nominated, DGA-winning director Tasha Oldham to write the short film PICKLED, which Oldham directed as part of the AFI Directing Workshop for Women.

-As an adjunct professor, Debra teaches Screenwriting at Montclair State University and Digital Video Production at Fordham University.
+As an adjunct professor, Debra teaches Screenwriting at Brooklyn College and Digital Video Production at Fordham University.
 As a teaching artist, Debra helped traditionally unheard writers find their own stories.
 She started and led the creative writing program at the Hoboken Shelter in New Jersey for nine years, and for two years she led a writing workshop for women over fifty-five at Emmanuel Baptist Church in Brooklyn who helped inspire MALLWALKERS.

 An active member of the New York creative community, she is as a member of NYWIFT, Film Fatales and New York Writers Coalition.
 She and her husband Drew Yearian launched Kirschearian Productions as a platform to produce and create more stories alongside their creative, happy life.